JuliaMaxx/final_project/README.md

         - `_forms.scss`: styles for login and register forms
         - `_boxButtons.scss`: styles for custom box buttons and input fields
         - `styles.css`: compiled version of styles.scss
-- **`templates`**
+- **`templates`**:
     - `layout.html`: layout for all the other pages
     - `index.html`: main page
     - `login.html`: login page
     - `register.html`: register page
     - `time.html`: page where a user can choose workout duration
     - `music.html`: page where a user can choose workout music
     - `player.html`: page that diplays a workout timer as well as a player with music
     - `history.html`: displays user's workout history

 ## How to run my app
  - install `django`